OrchardCMS/OrchardCore/src/docs/reference/modules/Tenants/README.md

 ## Tenant Removal

-Allows to remove a tenant if it is not yet setup or in the disabled state, by default this feature is not allowed.
+Allows removing a tenant if it is not yet set up or is in the disabled state.
+By default, this feature is not allowed.

-Tenant Removal can be allowed from any configuration source (e.g. appsettings.json) under the `OrchardCore` section.
+Tenant Removal can be allowed from any configuration source (e.g. `appsettings.json`) under the `OrchardCore` section.
+See the [../../Core/Configuration/README.md](configuration documentation) for details.

 ```json
 {